svera/coreander/README.md

 If you plan to set up Coreander in a public Internet server such as a VPS, using [Caddy](https://caddyserver.com/) as a reverse proxy is strongly recommended, as it is dead simple to set up and comes with several niceties such as HTTPS out of the box through [Let's Encrypt](https://letsencrypt.org/).

-For example, if you have Coreander listening to port 3000 in your server and a domain called `coreander.example.com` that points to the IP address of your server, you can just tell Caddy to enroute requests to `coreander.example.com` to Coreander by putting this in Caddy's `Caddyfile`:
+For example, if you have Coreander listening to port 3000 in your server and a domain called `coreander.example.com` that points to the IP address of your server, you can just tell Caddy to route requests to `coreander.example.com` to Coreander by putting this in Caddy's `Caddyfile`:

 ```
 coreander.example.com {